makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

     * [ ] `tau` is expressed as `bgn - fin` (i.e. `MONTH_DD_YYYY - MONTH_DD_YYYY`)
     * [ ] `fin` (Vest end timestamp) matches Exec Doc
     * [ ] `eta` (Vest cliff duration) matches the following logic
-      * IF `eta` is explicitely specified in the Exec Doc, then the values match
+      * IF `eta` is explicitly specified in the Exec Doc, then the values match
       * IF `eta` and `clf` (Cliff end timestamp) are not specified in the Exec Doc, then `eta` is `0`
       * IF `clf` is specified, but `clf <= bgn`, then `eta` is `0`
       * IF `clf` is specified and `clf > bgn`, `eta` is expressed as `clf - bgn` (i.e. `MONTH_DD_YYYY - MONTH_DD_YYYY`)